-The report's description displays at the bottom of the Main Menu when it is selected.
-The description text is also used when searching for a report.
+The report's description displays at the bottom of the Main Menu when you select it.
+The description text is also used when you search for a report.

-Note: You cannot create a report inside a folder that is read-only (
+Note: You cannot create a report inside a folder that is read-only ().